Madman10K/madman10k.github.io/README.md

 ### Multilingual

 1. [Youyin](https://github.com/MadLadSquad/YouyinWeb) - A website for learning how to write Chinese characters and other scripts
-1. [BGKS](https://github.com/MadLadSquad/BGKS) - A website for correcting grammar, spelling and punctuation
-1. [LitTok](https://github.com/MadLadSquad/LitTok) - Book reader website as a TikTok clone
 1. [YouyinPublicDeckRepository](https://github.com/MadLadSquad/YouyinPublicDeckRepository) - Public deck repository for Youyin
 1. [hanzi-writer-data-youyin](https://github.com/MadLadSquad/hanzi-writer-data-youyin) - Monolyth character database for Youyin
 1. [hanzi-writer-data-others](https://github.com/MadLadSquad/hanzi-writer-data-others) - Database for non-Chinese and Kana characters for Youyin, to be developed
 1. [UntitledFontUtils](https://github.com/MadLadSquad/UntitledFontUtils) - Cross-platform utilities for dealing with system fonts, to be developed
 1. [UntitledIBusHandwriting](https://github.com/MadLadSquad/UntitledIBusHandwriting) - A handwriting input method engine for [ibus](https://en.wikipedia.org/wiki/Intelligent_Input_Bus)
 1. [UntitledI18N](https://github.com/MadLadSquad/UntitledI18N) - A C and C++ i18n library

+### Flipper Zero

+1. [UntitledFlipperZero](https://github.com/MadLadSquad/UntitledFlipperZero) - A partial C++ wrapper on top of the Flipper Zero C API
+1. [FlipperTasks] - A to-do list application for the Flipper Zero

 ### Libraries and misc applications